FransiskusAgapa/SchoolOnlineShop/README.md

-The focus of this project is to practice using bootstrap and how the pattern of Bootstrap keywords work.
+The focus of this project is to practice using bootstrap and learn how the pattern of Bootstrap keywords work.